 Pope starts Britain visit clouded by 'Third World' gaffe

-Pope Benedict XVI arrives in Britain Thursday hoping to improve frayed ties between Catholics and Anglicans, but the start of the trip was clouded by an aide's apparent criticism of the country.
+Pope Benedict XVI arrives in Britain Thursday hoping to improve frayed ties between Catholics and Anglicans, but the start of the visit was clouded by an aide's apparent criticism of the country.

-The head of the Roman Catholic Church flies in to Edinburgh and has an audience with Queen Elizabeth II at the start of the four-day visit, which also takes in Glasgow, London and the city of Birmingham in central England.
+The head of the Roman Catholic Church flies in to Edinburgh and has an audience with Queen Elizabeth II at the start of the historic state visit, which also takes in Glasgow, London and the city of Birmingham in central England.

 The highlight of the trip will be a beatification mass for 19th century English cardinal John Henry Newman, and it also features symbolic prayers with the Archbishop of Canterbury Rowan Williams, the head of the world's Anglicans.

 But there is strong opposition to the four-day visit with demonstrators vowing to take to the streets and protest the pope's unbending stance on a range of issues.